jrolfs/react-vary/README.md

  * @param {...Object} state - Current state that will change based on the behaviour of the default variant
  * @param {...Object} props - The original user-defined Props will be passed through
  * @param {Number} props.variant - The assigned variant number
- * @param {Number} variantCount - Total Count of all running  variants
+ * @param {Number} props.variantCount - Total Count of all running  variants
  * @param {Boolean} props.isDefault - True if the variant is variant 0
  * @param {Boolean} props.isRenderProp - True if the variant is a render prop
- * @param {Number} totalRenderCount - Total number of times all variants have rendered */
+ * @param {Number} props.totalRenderCount - Total number of times all variants have rendered */
 ```